June 8, 2022

 Argentina and Uruguay are another example of two countries that share a history of trade and cultural ties long before politics put a border between them.
 Their main connection road is not on ground, but on the Uruguay River, which due to being such a high traffic corridor, is set to reopen in the coming days.

-There will be forms as you get to the airport, certifications to sign when you check into the hotel, signatures required when you exit a city and go into another city, and more.
+There are forms as you get to the airport, certifications to sign when you check into the hotel, signatures required when you exit a city and go into another city, and more.
 These are the kinds of things you can’t bring with you to speed up the process, and they will probably be updated every week, so stockpiling them so that you can fill them out in advance risks you having the wrong version.

 Dealing with more documentation won’t delay your travel by too much; it will just be another well-meaning annoyance.